 - Omegle: “Talk to strangers” is their motto.

 - 4chan: All sorts of inappropriate content is posted on this forum-based social media site.

 - Reddit: This site is a breeding ground for inappropriate pictures and content.

 - Tumblr: Cyberbullying and inappropriate images are all over this site.

 If your daughter is having issues with cyberbullying and/or has constant inappropriate activity online, consider sending her to a therapeutic boarding school.

-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14.
 With a caring, professional staff, we can help your daughter get past whatever is causing her to act out online.